ialbert/genescape-central/README.md

 **GeneScape** is a software tool for visualizing gene functions.

-**GeneScape** is distributed as a standalone executable that can be run on Windows or MacOS.
+**GeneScape** is distributed as a [standalone executable][releases] that can be run on Windows or MacOS.

-The software can also operate in command line mode on any platform where Python 3.10 or above is available and can be installed with `pip install genescape` When executed from the command line:
+**GeneScape** is also runnable as a command line Python program installable via `pip install genescape`.

+When executed from the command line:

 * `genescape tree` draws informative Gene Ontology (GO) subgraphs
 * `genescape annotate` annotates a list of genes with GO functions